RichFesler/rpi-offline-voice-control/README.md

 #
 # Description: Converts live audio input (via stdin) to text using Vosk STT engine.
 #              Publishes partial and final transcription results to MQTT topics.
-#              Designed to be used with piped audio input (e.g., from ffmpeg).
+#              Designed to be used with piped audio input (e.g., from arecord).
 #
 # Input:
-#   Raw 16kHz 16-bit mono audio via stdin (from ffmpeg or arecord)
+#   Raw 16kHz 16-bit mono audio via stdin (from arecord or ffmpeg)
 #
 # Output:
 #   MQTT "voice/final"   - string: Final complete recognized phrase